top of page

 First things first, getting cash from the ATM is cheaper than exchanging currencies, so be aware of that, and also always carry cash with you because cash is not accepted everywhere.
 Also, make sure that your card will work in France, so contact your bank first before travelling to France or any other country in general.

-4. Keep Your ID with You
+4. Keep Your ID With You

 Always keep some form of ID with you such as your National Security Number or your passport.
 A driver’s license or any other form of identification will not suffice.
 This is also an important tip for travelling in general.